yash6318/First-Website/README.md

-# Dummy-Website
+#My First Website
-This is my very first HTML website.
+This is a simple HTML+CSS website with no JS.
+Done during learning Web Devolopment.